-Effective January 1, 2007, we adopted fair value option accounting standards choosing to apply the standards to our junior subordinated debt.
-We concurrently adopted the accounting standards related to fair value measurements.
-The accounting standards related to fair value measurements define how applicable assets and liabilities are to be valued, and requires expanded disclosures about financial instruments carried at fair value.
+Effective January 1, 2007, a fair value option accounting standard was applied to the Company's junior subordinated debt.
+Concurrently, the accounting standards related to fair value measurements were adopted.
+The accounting standards related to fair value measurements define how applicable assets and liabilities are to be valued, and requires expanded disclosures in regard to financial instruments carried at fair value.
 The fair value measurement accounting standard establishes a hierarchical disclosure framework associated with the level of pricing observability utilized in measuring financial instruments at fair value.
 The degree of judgment utilized in measuring the fair value of financial instruments generally correlates to the level of pricing observability.
-Financial instruments with readily available active quoted prices or for which fair value can be measured from actively quoted prices generally will have a higher degree of pricing observability and a lesser degree of judgment utilized in measuring fair value.
-Conversely, financial instruments infrequently traded or not quoted in an active market will generally have little or no pricing observability and a higher degree of judgment utilized in measuring fair value.
-Pricing observability is impacted by a number of factors, including the type of financial instrument, whether the financial instrument is new to the market and not yet established and the characteristics specific to the transaction.
+Financial instruments with readily available active quoted prices, or whose fair value can be measured from actively quoted prices of related financial instruments, generally will have a higher degree of pricing observability and a lesser degree of judgment utilized in measuring fair value.
+Conversely, financial instruments infrequently traded or not quoted in an active market will generally have little or no pricing observability and a higher degree of subjectivity.
+Pricing observability is impacted by a number of factors, including the type of financial instrument, whether the financial instrument is new to the market, and the characteristics specific to the transaction.
 Determining fair values under the accounting standards may include judgments related to measurement factors that may vary from actual transactions executed in the marketplace.
-For the years ended December 31, 2018 and 2017, we recorded fair value adjustments related to our junior subordinated debt totaling losses of \$392,000 and \$882,000, respectively.
-(See Notes 9 and 14 of the Notes to Consolidated

-Financial Statements for additional information about financial instruments carried at fair value.)
+For the years ended December 31, 2019 and 2018, fair value adjustments related to the junior subordinated debt resulted in losses of \$661,000 and \$392,000, respectively.
+(See Notes 10 and 15 of the Notes to Consolidated Financial Statements for additional information about financial instruments carried at fair value.)